Tactical ballistic missile: Design

 Tactical ballistic missiles fill the gap between conventional rocket artillery and longer-range short-range ballistic missiles.
 Tactical missiles can carry heavy payloads deep behind enemy lines in comparison to rockets or gun artillery, while having better mobility and less expense than the more strategic theatre missiles.
 Additionally, due to their mobility, tactical missiles are better suited to responding to developments on the battlefield.

 For many nations, tactical missiles represent the upper limit of their land-based military equipment.
-They can provide a powerful weapon for a very economical price, and in some cases are sought to help level the field against opponents who are clearly superior in other areas of military technology.
-Currently, ballistic missile technology is relatively accessible to nations that may find other military technology beyond easy reach.
+They can provide a powerful weapon for a very economical price, and in some cases are sought to help level the playing field against opponents who are superior in other areas of military technology.
+Currently, tactical ballistic missile technology remains within reach for nations that may face difficulties in obtaining other advanced military technologies.

 Ballistic missiles are still difficult to defeat on the battlefield.
 Newer air defense systems have improved ability to intercept tactical missiles, but still can not reliably protect assets against ballistic missile threats.
 This allows a moderate force of missiles to threaten a superior enemy by penetrating their air defenses better than with conventional aircraft, while providing a deeper strike than conventional artillery.